Common 529 plan questions

 Will I get penalized if money in my 529 savings plan isn't used for college?

-If the money isn't used for qualified higher-education expenses, a 10% penalty tax on earnings (as well as federal, state, and local income taxes) may apply.
+If the money isn't used for qualified higher-education expenses or K-12 tuition, a 10% penalty tax on earnings (as well as federal, state, and local income taxes) may apply.
 However, there are a few options to get around this: